 My name is Emilie Le Beau Lucchesi, PhD.
 I began my career as a journalist.
 I received my first assignment from the Chicago Tribune shortly after my twenty-fourth birthday.
 In the following decade, I wrote more than 800 stories for the esteemed paper.
-My work has also run in the New York Times, LA Times, and the country's biggest newspapers.
+My work has also run in the Los Angeles Times, Detroit Free Press, Miami Herald, and dozens of other major metropolitan daily newspapers.

 More recently, I’ve written about the law and women who kill during postpartum psychosis for TheAtlantic.com, the shortage of forensic pathologists and what it means during the opioid epidemic for Discover Magazine, and social deviance in daily life for the New York Times.

 My first book, “Ugly Prey: An Innocent Woman and the Death Sentence that Scandalized Jazz Age Chicago” (Chicago Review Press, 2017), investigated the 1923 conviction against Sabella Nitti, the first woman in Chicago sentenced to die for the murder of her missing husband.
 There was no evidence, motive, or positive identification on the decayed corpse fished from a suburban sewer.
 But prosecutors wanted an easy win and Sabella Nitti was a safe target.
 She did not speak English, she was a recent immigrant, and she was a member of an ethnic minority feared by Chicagoans in the early 1920s.
 The book was recommended by the New York Times and many other prestigious news outlets.